Busan–Gimhae Light Rail Transit: Construction

 Construction of the line started in February 2006, and after repeated delays, it was set to open on 29 July 2011; however, opening of the line was once postponed indefinitely due to noise abatement issues.
 The line finally opened on 9 September 2011 with one week of free service; revenue service began on 17 September 2011.

 The line has a length of 23.9 km with 21 stations, and a design capacity of 176,000 passengers per day.

 The line is a joint venture between POSCO and Hyundai Rotem, and has a budget of 9,738 billion won.
 The line is fully automated and uses standard gauge.

 Signalling

 The Busan–Gimhae Light Rail Transit is currently equipped with Thales SelTrac Communications-based train control (CBTC) moving block signalling system.

 Rolling stock

 The line uses a dedicated fleet of 2-car trains built by Rotem, a member of Hyundai Motor Group.
+They are very similar to the trains subsequently built for the Ui LRT in Seoul, possibly identical even.